Skip to content

 Single leaf of Alocasia baginda ‘Green Dragon’ showing deep green color with faint silver feathering.

-Green-forward baginda expression with subtle pale feathering.
+Green-forward baginda leaf with subtle pale feathering.

 Note on “Dragon Scale” vs “Green Dragon”